Before you dive into the main content in this post, check out these surprising facts about textile waste:

 - According to the World Resources Institute, it takes 2,700 liters of water to make one cotton shirt.

-Moreover, many people may be shocked to learn that 84 percent of clothing ends up in landfills or incinerators.
-In New York City alone, more than 400 million pounds of clothes are wasted each year!
 With these numbers in mind, we thought it would be useful to explore what exactly is driving this unsustainable behavior and what kind of impact it has on the environment.
-In this post, we're covering everything you need to know about why managing textile waste is so challenging, the impacts it has on the environment, what brands are doing to reduce textile waste, and how your business can take action.
+In this post, we're covering everything you need to know about why managing textile waste is so challenging, the impacts it has on the environment, what brands are doing to reduce textile waste and how your business can take action.
 Continue reading to learn more!

 What You Need To KNOW About Textile Waste